-Faculty concerts are each Friday, and the Wednesdays of weeks 2 and 3.
-Student concerts are each Thursday, and Tuesdays as announced.
-Student attendance is required.
+Faculty concerts are each Friday, and the Wednesdays of weeks 1, 2, and 3.
+Student concerts are each Tuesday and Thursday.
+Student attendance is required at all concerts.

 Each faculty member has a weekly master class which is normally open to all festival students.
 Guest master classes are attended by all festival participants.

 On-campus recreation and fitness

 Information regarding fitness facilities at St. Michael's College will be posted soon.

 Festival students often organize informal running groups, soccer and Frisbee games.
 If you have an interest in sharing your activity with others, please let the resident staff know; some equipment can be provided.

 The following trips are planned in 2021; activities and prices are subject to change.

 Green Mountain students will be busy throughout each week with scheduled musical activities, but the time from Saturday noon through Sunday is left free so they can relax and enjoy a change of pace—and see beautiful Vermont!
 Activities are posted below and links to register and pay online will be made active a few days in advance of each activity.
 Note: once students have registered, no refunds will be given even if they do not go on the trip.

 Saturday, July 3, 2021